 Some effective, proactive measures that the homeowner can follow are:

-- Do not use insecticides unless your pest management professional either recommends it or does the applications.
-In lieu of spraying chemicals, use a high velocity stream of water from your garden hose to knock off the lace bugs from your plants.
+- Use a garden hose – In lieu of spraying chemicals, use a high velocity stream of water from your garden hose to knock off the lace bugs from your plants.
 The best time to do this is early spring when the lace bugs are in the nymph stage.

-- Continue to frequently inspect plants to determine whether lace bugs have infested or reinvested your trees or shrubs.
-If you prefer, contact your pest management professional and request a routine, scheduled inspection for lace bugs and other pest insects around your home.
+- Inspect your plants – Continue to frequently inspect plants to determine whether lace bugs have infested or reinvested your trees or shrubs.